A genuine adrenal fatigue diet focuses on when you

 or that serotonin is imbalanced.
 In any case, you may not have much energy and your

 body probably needs a rest.
-Instead of cranking it up another notch, take a mini-break
+Instead of cranking it up with another cup and having

-and try deep breathing or a ten-minute walk.
+a caffeine crash later, take a mini-break and try deep breathing or a ten-minute

 - Eat as “clean” as possible.

 Whenever possible, eat fresh whole foods, preferably organic or locally grown, without

 - Notice your salt cravings.